Dating Theory Calculator

 Mathematicians developed a theory called the, the primary purpose of which is to find the most effective strategy for maximizing an expected payoff.
 In our dating theory calculator, we use it to finally solve (or at least help to solve) the eternal problem of finding the right lifetime partner.
 What's more, we further improved it to make it more realistic and practical.
 Take some time to explore it in detail, and find out why love is often called a numbers game!

 What is the optimal stopping problem?

 The optimal stopping problem has many different names: the secretary problem, the sultan's dowry problem, the 37 percent rule, or the googol game...
 The essence of all of them is the same: find the best option from sequentially observed random variables.
 Sounds complicated?
 It's not that bad if we explain it with an example!

-So, how to find the love of your life?
+So, how do you find the love of your life?
 Well, this is where math and probability become truly helpful, even if, on the surface, it seems like it's all about luck.
 It turns out that the best strategy is, out of the total number of potential dates you will go on, to reject the first 37% of them (precisely 1/e ≈ 36.79%, where e is the Euler's number (e ≈ 2.71828).
 Of our ten people, we will need to reject the first four.
 It doesn't matter how good they seem; reject them.
 The next step is to pick the next person who is better than anyone you've ever met before.
 Following these instructions will give you the highest chance of meeting the very best suitor possible.
 In our example, the probability of choosing the best person increases to about 40%, from only 10% if you were to select randomly.
 Check it by yourself with our calculator!

 Dating theory calculator